How Do Spherical Black Holes Grow Monopole Hair?: Black Hole Solutions in Modified Theories

 \subsection{Black Hole Solutions}

 Let us now classify the local behaviour of the scalar field near the EH in static BH solutions for the theories we described in the previous section and show how this behaviour is related to the surface gravity of the EH.
 The theories we are considering reduce to GR when we set the coupling constant to zero (see Sec. \ref{sec:Kay-Wald}).
+More specifically, we assume that the solution spectrum of the theory is a deformation of the GR solution spectrum that scales with $\epsilon^p$ with $p>0$, such that the solutions reduce \textit{smoothly} to GR as $\epsilon \to 0$.
 Because of the existence of this continuous limit, we \textit{assume} that BH solutions exist and the causal structure of static and asymptotically flat BH solutions in these theories is similar to that in GR.
 That is, for static BH solutions we assume that, \begin{enumerate} \itemsep{0.05cm} \item Static BH solutions contain an EH that is generated by a timelike killing vector. \item The EH is a stationary null surface. \item Cross sections of the EH are compact. \item Curvature scalars are regular on and exterior to the EH (ie.~the singularity is ``hidden'' behind the EH). \end{enumerate}

 We also assume that the scalar field far tends to zero at spatial infinity.
 The conformal structure of this spacetime is illustrated in Fig.~\ref{fig:Conformal-Structure-BHs-Alternate}.
 A few comments about the above assumptions are in order.
 Assumptions (1) and (2) above can be shown to hold without using field equations~\cite{Carter-1969}.
 Assumptions (3) and (4) define BHs as compact objects without naked singularities.